MagicianMido32/Super-Calculator-multi-number-systems/README.md

 # Super Calculator multi-number systems
- A Super Calculator with all mathematical operations in all number systems
+ A Super Calculator with all mathematical operations in all number systems.

+ I coded it with shunting-yard algorithm for the parentheses ( ) but I can't find that code

              * a number is taken , If it's an integer